-Species that are likely to be sensitive to de-oxygenation at the pressure benchmark are Pygospio elegans and Corophium volutator.
+Species that are likely to be sensitive to de-oxygenation at the pressure benchmark are juvenile Cerastoderma glaucum, Pygospio elegans and Corophium volutator.
 Pygospio elegans is highly sensitive to hypoxia (Gogina et al., 2010).
 Exposure to dissolved oxygen concentration of less than or equal to 2 mg/l for 1 week is likely to limit Pygospio elegans abundance.
+Juvenile Cerastoderma glaucum are also very intolerant of low oxygen concentrations.
+However adults can survive for 84 hours in oxygen free water (Boyden, 1972).
 In a series of experiments Gamenick et al., (1996) suggested that Corophium volutator is highly sensitive to hypoxia and suffers 50% mortality after just 4 hours in hypoxic conditions, or in 2 hours if there is rapid build-up of sulphide (Gamenick et al., 1996).
 These results are largely in concordance with other work by Gamble (1970) who found that survival rates were temperature dependent with individuals surviving longer at lower temperatures.
 The level of oxygen was not assessed by Gamenick et al., 1996) and the description of the experimental set-up suggests that anoxic test conditions were used rather than hypoxic.
 Gamble (1970) found that at 5°C most individuals were inactive after 30 minutes exposure to anaerobic seawater and that mortality occurred later, the inactivity may have allowed the species to survive longer (Gamble, 1970).

 Other species within the biotope are more tolerant of hypoxia.
 Hediste diversicolor is resistant to moderate hypoxia (Diaz & Rosenberg, 1995).
-Vismann (1990) demonstrated a mortality of only 15% during a 22 day exposure of Hediste diversicolor at 10% oxygen (ca. 2.8 mg O_2 per litre).
+Vismann (1990) demonstrated a mortality of only 15% during a 22 day exposure of Hediste diversicolor at 10% oxygen (ca. 2.8 mg $O_2$ /l).
 Hediste diversicolor is active at the sediment/water interface where hydrogen sulphide concentrations increase during periods of hypoxia.
 Vismann (1990) also demonstrated that the high tolerance of Hediste diversicolor to hypoxia in the presence of sulphide is enabled by elevated sulphide oxidation activity in the blood.
 Hediste diversicolor may also exhibit a behavioural response to hypoxia by leaving the sediment (Vismann, 1990) in the presence of sulphide.
 After 10 days of hypoxia (10% oxygen saturation) with sulphide (172-187 μmM) only 35% of Hediste diversicolor had left the sediment compared to 100% of Nereis virens.
 Laboratory experiments in the absence of sediments, found that Hediste diversicolor could survive hypoxia for more than 5 days and that it had a higher tolerance to hypoxia than Nereis virens, Nereis succinea and Nereis pelagica (Theede, 1973; Dries & Theede, 1974; Theede et al., 1973).
-Juvenile Hediste diversicolor survived hypoxic conditions for 4 days in laboratory conditions and combined hypoxia and increased sulphide (1 mmo1 1-') for 3 days (Gamenick et al., 1996).
+Juvenile Hediste diversicolor survived hypoxic conditions for 4 days in laboratory conditions and combined hypoxia and increased sulphide (1 mmol/l) for 3 days (Gamenick et al., 1996).
 Post larvae Hediste diversicolor were the only life stage to show les tolerance to hypoxia, surviving for only 14 hr (Gamenick et al., 1996).